bentomhall/nih-system/homebrewery/world/player-options.md

 At 1st level, you have struck a bargain with an otherworldly being of your choice and formed a pact that is shaped by their attitudes and desires for you: Pact of Destruction, Pact of Protection, or Pact of Inquiry, each of which is detailed at the end of the class description.
 Your choice grants you features at 1st level and again at 6th, 10th, and 14th level.

 ### Spellcasting
 Beholden are not traditional spellcasters.
 They do not inherently get access to any spells above cantrips and do not have a spell list of their own.
-However, they can gain access to spells via incantations and other means, and do learn cantrips.
+However, they can gain access to spells via invocations and other means, and do learn cantrips.

 #### Cantrips
 You know two cantrips of your choice from any list.
-You learn additional beholden cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Beholden table.
+You learn additional cantrips of your choice from any list at higher levels, as shown in the Cantrips Known column of the Beholden table.

 #### Spellcasting Ability
 Charisma is your spellcasting ability for your beholden spells, so you use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a beholden spell you cast and when making an attack roll with one.